 In many developing countries, parents do not have access to immunization services that could protect their children from this fate.
 Factors such as poverty, poor health systems and a lack of information can make it difficult for families to secure preventative vaccinations for each of their children.

 The risk also remains in developed nations.
-Although measles was eliminated from the Western Hemisphere in 2002 and endemic rubella has not been detected in the Americas since 2009, outbreaks can occur when unvaccinated residents are exposed to infected people, mostly through international travel.
+Although measles and rubella was eliminated from the Western Hemisphere in 2002, outbreaks can occur when unvaccinated residents are exposed to infected people, mostly through international travel.

 Measles and rubella and CRS, however, are entirely preventable.
 Learn more about measles and rubella and contribute to the solution.